mzhang28/blog/content/posts/2021-10-31-e2e-encryption-useless-without-client-freedom.md

 encryption _at rest_ to make sure someone breaking into Google won't be able to just pull the hard drive out and read the files off it.

-two halves don't equal a whole
+Two halves don't equal a whole
 ---

 It turns out just putting together these two types of encryption isn't enough.